crazedVic/flutter_repo_pattern/README.md

 Repository Pattern.
 Let’s see how it breaks down.

-For sake of cleanliness, I’ll be using a folder structure inspired by [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), which splits the app into 3 parts - the Data, the Domain and the Presentation.
-The Domain will contain the contract, the Presentation will contain the parts you see when you launch the app, and the Data will handle, well, the data.
+For sake of cleanliness, I’ll be using a folder structure inspired by [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), which splits the app into 3 parts - the #Data#, the #Domain# and the #Presentation#.
+The Domain will contain the contracts and the business entities, the Presentation will contain the parts you see when you launch the app, and the Data will handle, well, the data.

 First I’ll create a constant variable in a _shared/data.dart_ file that will tell the repository where the data will live.
 For prototyping we will use local data, and later, when we are ready